 - What are the safest sources of energy?

-- Nuclear energy and renewables are far, far safer than fossil fuels
+- Nuclear and renewables are far, far safer than fossil fuels

-- Putting death rates from different energy sources in perspective
+- Putting death rates from energy in perspective

 - How many people has nuclear energy saved?